06.13

 In “Color and Mastering for Digital Cinema” the author explains how the 2.6 gamma 12 bit, DCI XYZ color space standard of DCPs was made for the standard Digital Intermediate workflow of 2004 which uses P3 projectors for grading.

-In 2011 you have more options when choosing a workflow: You can order LUTs from http://www.lightillusion.com/ cheaply and use them on digital intermediate files with software like Fraunhofer Easydcp +, After Effects and Davinci.
+Now you have more options when choosing a workflow: You can use filmconvert and 3D LUTs with software like Fraunhofer Easydcp +, After Effects, Nuke, and Davinci Resolve.

-In the Alexa whitepaper they suggested watching material shot with the Alexa with a bleach bypass LUT and this attraction to the desaturated look from 35 mm seems to be common in DCP color space workflows.
+In the Alexa white paper, they suggested watching material shot with the Alexa with a bleach bypass LUT and this attraction to the look from 35 mm seems to be common in DCP color space workflows.

-This attraction to the look of 35 mm is also seen in the choice of low budget SLRs that have film camera optics.
+This attraction to the look of 35 mm is also seen in the choice of using film camera optics with ND filters to get a shallow depth of view in low-budget films.

-Even though they can not afford to view the material in the full dynamics of 12 bit or in P3 color space, a projector that is calbriated for 14 ftl could help. http://www.lightillusion.com/ has examples of calibrated grading rooms.
-Other suggestion could be to grade in LOG or applying a S Curve.
-The goal is to get contrast rich pictures but also keep lots of details in the greys.
+Even though they can not afford to view the material in the full dynamics of 12 bit or in P3 color space, a projector that is calibrated for 14 Fl could help.

 Conclusion: